-Read and Save These Instructions -
+- Read and Save These Instructions -

-This manual is provided to acquaint you with the dehumidifier so that installation, operation and maintenance is successful.
+This manual is provided to acquaint you with the dehumidifier so that installation, operation and maintenance can proceed successfully.
 Ultimate satisfaction depends on the quality of installation and a thorough understanding of this equipment.
 The dehumidifier is built around tested engineering principles and has passed a thorough inspection for quality of workmanship and function.